mroman-ibs/FuzzyImputationTest/cran-comments.md

-I have prepared the new version (0.3.2) of my package.
+I have prepared the new version (0.3.3) of my package.

 * Main changes:
 - Added vectors with constant names used in the package.
 - Added tests and checking of the parameters for some functions.
 - Corrected output in the function MethodsComparison.
+- Corrected errors related to trapezoidal parameter

 I have prepared the new version (0.3.0) of my package.